puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

 Puppet Enterprise 2.0 offers enhanced orchestration capability for direct control of a deployment in real-time.
-These tools work both in parallel and directly with Puppet and are available both from the command-line and in the Live Management feature of Puppet Enterprise Console.
+These tools work both in parallel and directly with Puppet and are available both from the command-line and in the console's live management page.